 There is no clear winner when it comes to the battle between Botox and Dysport.
 As an expert injector, Dr. Kevin Sadati uses both of these products to address the signs of aging.
 However, he takes many factors into consideration as he determines which of these products will provide his patient with optimal results.

-If you are interested in learning more about the non-surgical facial rejuvenation procedures available in Orange County, contact The Gallery of Cosmetic Surgery today at 949-438-2633 to schedule your initial consultation with Dr. Kevin Sadati.
+If you are interested in learning more about the non-surgical facial rejuvenation procedures available in Orange County, contact us today at 949-438-2633 to schedule your initial Newport Beach plastic surgery consultation with Dr. Kevin Sadati.
 Dr. Sadati is one of the top plastic surgeons in Orange County, he is an expert injector and board-certified plastic surgeon specializing in cosmetic procedures and facial reconstruction surgery.

 We are located at: